Chair yoga safely improves senior health

 We found a fantastic 30 minute routine of gentle chair yoga for seniors that’s free to watch on YouTube.

-Instructor Sherry Zak Morris makes the class fun and lively and explains the benefits of the movements.
+Instructor Sherry Zak Morris makes the class fun and lively and explains the benefits of chair yoga movements.

-We share customization and safety tips and give an overview of the movements included in this 30 minute at-home chair yoga routine.
+We share customization and safety tips and give an overview of the essential chair yoga poses included in this 30 minute at-home chair yoga routine.

 Customize at-home workouts for their abilities and range of motion